hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/uantwerp_storage.rst

-.. _UAntwerpen storage:
+.. _UAntwerp storage:

-UAntwerpen storage
+UAntwerp storage
 ==================

 The storage is organised according to the :ref:`VSC storage guidelines<data location>`.